 It takes a lot to get us out of Florida in the Winter unless that destination is as warm or warmer.
 In what might be my final answer to travelers with objections as temperamental as ‘will the weather be nice?”, 6 months in advance: Winter travel is worth it to experience another side of Europe, one a summer visitor has never seen.

-Taking a step away from the holidays for a moment, the photo gallery here is from Nuremberg in the summer.
+Taking a step away from the holidays for a moment, the photo gallery here is from a summer river cruise.
 An entirely different scene.